 Acyclovir, valacyclovir, or famciclovir can be used to treat infection, especially when it is primary.
 Infection with acyclovir-resistant HSV is rare and occurs almost exclusively in immunocompromised patients.
 Foscarnet may be effective for acyclovir-resistant infections.

 Gingivostomatitis and pharyngitis may require symptom relief with topical anesthetics (eg, dyclonine, benzocaine, viscous lidocaine).
-(Note: Lidocaine must not be swallowed because it anesthetizes the oropharynx, the hypopharynx, and possibly the epiglottis.
+(NOTE: Lidocaine must not be swallowed because it anesthetizes the oropharynx, the hypopharynx, and possibly the epiglottis.
 Children must be watched for signs of aspiration.)
 Severe cases can be treated with acyclovir, valacyclovir, or famciclovir.

-Herpetic whitlow heals in 2 to 3 wk without treatment.
+Herpetic whitlow heals in 2 to 3 weeks without treatment.
 Topical acyclovir has not been shown to be effective.
 Oral or IV acyclovir can be used in immunosuppressed patients and those with severe infection.